chevcast/holdem-bot/README.md

 Nope!
 Players can type into the channel or the DM where they are playing a hand and the message will be relayed to the other players' DMs as well as the channel where the game started.
 Even messages from people watching the game in-channel wil be relayed to the players and vice versa.
 This makes it easy to communicate via text while playing!

 ### **Is there a "party leader" of some kind?**
 Yes.
 The creator of the table is the table _owner_.
 If that player leaves then the owner will be passed to someone else and it will notify who the new owner is.
 The owner can run the `$deal` command even if they are not the dealer.
-If all players leave (`$stand`) then the table will be destroyed automatically.
+They can also forcibly remove players by @mentioning the user they want to remove when issuing the `$stand` command (e.g. `$stand @Chev`).
+Note: Must be a proper Discord @mention that turns blue within Discord.

 ### **I heard there were sound effects, how do they work?**
 If the table owner is in a voice channel that is visible to the bot then the bot will join that channel and play sound effects for the game!
 To disable this behavior pass the `--no-sound` flag when creating a new table (e.g. `$create --no-sound`).